Agaetis-IT/imerologio-cli/CONTRIBUTING.md

 ## About development
 ### Go
-Imerologio CLI is a Go application so make sure your have a development environment with Go 1.2+.
+Imerologio CLI is a Go application so make sure you have a development environment with Go 1.2+.
 [See the install instructions for Go](http://golang.org/doc/install.html).

 ### Dependencies